ivaoch/ivaochdoc/docs/ivac2/labels.md

 **DGATE** is optional, you can fill it in if you want but it is not mandatory.

-**next** has to be set by you if the next controller is online, otherwise the transfer of label will not work.
-If there is no controller online, you can leave it blank and release the traffic on UNICOM as soon as he is leaving your sector.
+**next** will display the next controller position name or frequency (see NEXT FREQ paragraph).
+It has to be set by you if the next controller is online, otherwise the transfer of label will not work.
+If there is no controller online, you can leave it blank and release the traffic on UNICOM when needed.

 **assr** is the assigned transponder, which you entered into the DCL Tool